Biblically centered doctrine is essential for any follower of Christ

 Genesis 1:27; Psalms 8:3-6; Isaiah 53:6; Romans 3:20-23; Isaiah 59:1-2, Romans 5:10-14

-We believe that, because of universal death through sin, no one can enter the kingdom of God unless born again; We believe, also, that our redemption has been accomplished solely by the blood of our Lord Jesus Christ, who was made to be sin and was made a curse for us, dying in our place.
+The Bible teaches, because of universal death through sin, no one can enter the kingdom of God unless born again.
+We know, also, that our redemption has been accomplished solely by the blood of our Lord Jesus Christ, who was made to be sin and was made a curse for us, dying in our place.
 Because of this we can be born again by His Holy Spirit.

 Concerning this act we believe Salvation is a gift from God to all, but we must accept it personally by faith.
 We can never make up for our sin by self-improvement, good works or religious activity.
 Only by trusting in Jesus Christ as God’s offering for forgiveness, can anyone be saved from sin’s penalty.
 Eternal life begins the moment one receives Jesus Christ into his life by faith.
 In its broadest sense salvation includes regeneration, justification, sanctification, and glorification.